locnnil/workshop/docs/tutorial/index.rst

 Project directory updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Remember that the project directory is mounted as :file:`/project/`
+when the workshop is launched;
-Any changes made in :file:`/project/` inside the workshop
+any changes to :file:`/project/` from inside the workshop
 are visible in the project directory, and vice versa:

 .. code-block:: console